Alfred A. Knopf: 1920s

 With the start of the 1920s Knopf began using innovative advertising techniques to draw attention to their books and authors.
-Beginning in 1920, Knopf produced a chapbook, for the purpose of promoting new books.
-The Borzoi was published periodically over the years, the first being a hardback called the Borzoi and sometimes quarterly as the Borzoi Quarterly.
+Beginning in 1920, Knopf produced a chapbook for the purpose of promoting new books.
+The Borzoi was published periodically over the years, the first being a hardback called The Borzoi and sometimes quarterly as The Borzoi Quarterly.
 For Floyd Dell's coming-of-age novel, Moon-Calf, they paid men to walk the streets of the financial and theatre districts dressed in artist costumes with sandwich boards.
 The placards had a copy of the book for browsing and directed interested buyers to local book shops.

 The unique look of their books along with their expertise in advertising their authors drew Willa Cather to leave her previous publisher Houghton Mifflin to join Alfred A. Knopf.
-As she was still under contract for her novels, the Knopfs suggested publishing a collection of her short stories, Youth and the Bright Medusa in 1920.
-Cather was pleased with the results and the advertisement of the book in The New Republic and would go on to publish sixteen books with Knopf including their first Pulitzer prize winner, One of Ours.
+As she was still under contract for her novels, the Knopfs suggested publishing a collection of her short stories, Youth and the Bright Medusa, in 1920.
+Cather was pleased with the results and the advertisement of the book in The New Republic and would go on to publish sixteen books with Knopf, including their first Pulitzer Prize winner, One of Ours.

 Before they had married, Alfred had promised Blanche that they would be equal partners in the publishing company, but it was clear by the company's fifth anniversary that this was not to be the case.
-Knopf published a celebratory 5th anniversary book in which Alfred was the focus of anecdotes by authors and Blanche's name was only mentioned once to note that "Mrs. Knopf" had found a manuscript.
+Knopf published a celebratory fifth-anniversary book in which Alfred was the focus of anecdotes by authors and Blanche's name was only mentioned once to note that "Mrs. Knopf" had found a manuscript.
 This despite ample evidence from authors and others that Blanche was in fact the soul of the company.
 This was covered extensively in The Lady with the Borzoi by Laura Claridge.

-In 1923 Knopf also started publishing periodicals, beginning with The American Mercury, founded by H. L. Mencken and George Jean Nathan, which it published through 1934.
+In 1923, Knopf also started publishing periodicals, beginning with The American Mercury, founded by H. L. Mencken and George Jean Nathan, which it published through 1934.

-1923 also marked the year that Knopf published Kahlil Gibran's The Prophet.
+Also in 1923, Knopf published Kahlil Gibran's The Prophet.
 Knopf had published Gibran's earlier works which had disappointing sales.
 In its first year, The Prophet only sold 1,159 copies.
 It would double sales the next year and keep doubling becoming one of the firm's most successful books.
 In 1965 the book sold 240,000 copies.

-Approaching it's 100 year anniversary in 2023 The Prophet has been translated into over 100 Languages and to date has never gone out of print for Knopf.
+Approaching its 100 year anniversary in 2023, The Prophet has been translated into over 100 languages and has never gone out of print for Knopf.

 In the 1920s, Knopf sometimes withdrew or censored their books when threatened by John Sumner, such as Floyd Dell's Janet March or George Egerton's 1899 translation of Hunger.